astamm/nloptr/cran-comments.md

   - Debian Linux, R-devel, GCC ASAN/UBSAN

 ## R CMD check results
-There was one ERROR on the winbuilder devel machine where `cmake` could be found.

-There was no WARNINGs.
+There was no ERROR and no WARNINGs.

-There were 3 NOTEs:
+There were 4 NOTEs:

     * checking CRAN incoming feasibility ...
 NOTE
     Maintainer: ‘Aymeric Stamm <aymeric.stamm@math.cnrs.fr>’